5.56 vs. 9mm: Carbine Caliber Conundrum

 Another way to understand the differences between these cartridges is to see how they theoretically perform using ballistics tables.

-This is for all the numbers lovers!
+This is for all the number lovers!

 5.56 Ballistics